 Determination of suspect ACM was based on visual examination, bulk sample analysis and material age.
-Specifically, materials similar in color and texture were classified into homogenous areas (e.g., plaster).
+Specifically, materials similar in color and texture were classified into homogenous areas (e.g., gray transite wall and ceiling panels).
 An appropriate number of samples were collected from material in each homogenous area.
 The samples were analyzed by Polarized Light Microscopy (PLM) in the Fibertec IHS PLM Laboratory.
 When the results of analysis of all samples from a homogenous area indicate no asbestos present (less than or equal to one percent), the homogenous area is considered to be a non-asbestos containing material.
 When the results of analysis indicate asbestos present (in a quantity greater than one percent) in just one sample of those collected from a single homogenous area, the material in the entire homogenous area must be considered asbestos-containing.

-Destructive testing (i.e., demolition) was not conducted as part of this asbestos building inspection.
-Quantities of ACM shown in pipe chases, above drywall ceilings or other inaccessible areas have been estimated.
-Additionally, some ACM hidden from view (e.g., pipe insulation in inaccessible pipe chases, between walls, floor leveling compound below floor tile, duct caulk on duct in mechanical shafts and vermiculite in cinderblock walls) may be present and may not have been accounted for as part of this inspection.
+Minimal destructive testing (i.e., drilling into walls and ceilings) was conducted as part of this asbestos building inspection.
+A High Efficiency Particulate Air (HEPA) filter equipped vacuum cleaner was utilized while drilling in order to contain all drilling debris.
+Quantities of ACM shown in pipe chases, above drywall or plaster ceilings or other inaccessible areas have been estimated.
+Additionally, some ACM hidden from view (e.g., pipe insulation in inaccessible pipe chases or between walls, floor leveling compound below floor tile, duct caulk on duct in mechanical shafts and vermiculite in cinderblock walls) may be present and may not have been accounted for as part of this inspection.